Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 It's almost like we've all planted the flag in our position on this.

-all the protesters, everyone, you know, and others.
+All the protesters, everyone, you know, and others.

 You could have done so much.

-Roll back, repeal, the Tony Blair era could have been destroyed and just rebuilt with something better, but no.
+The Tony Blair era could have been destroyed and just rebuilt with something better, but no.

 But we know why.